Health Care Guide Information

 As soon as leukemia is confirmed.
 Do not get delayed in getting treatment.

 Chemotherapy: However, chemotherapeutic drugs are the first treatment of choice for it.
-Moreover, treatment regimens are different for every type.
+Moreover, treatment regimens vary for each type.
 Chemotherapy drugs kill cancer cells.
 The stages of treatment are induction, consolidation, and maintenance therapy, depending upon the patient’s response to cancer.

 However, Leukemia is monitored through bone marrow biopsy and complete blood count testing.